apache/opendal/core/src/docs/upgrade.md

 And internally, services should handle `OpWrite::content_length` correctly.

 - If writer doesn't support upload unsized data, please return `NotSupported` if `content_length` is `None`.
-- Otherwise, please keep writing data until `close` has been called.
+- Otherwise, please keep writing data until `close` or `abort` has been called.

 Also, OpenDAL 0.33 adds a new concept `Capability` to replace `AccessorCapability`.